hashicorp/packer-plugin-amazon/.web-docs/components/builder/ebsvolume/README.md

     filter, but will cause Packer to fail if the `source_ami` does not exist.

 - `spot_allocation_strategy` (string) - One of  `price-capacity-optimized`, `capacity-optimized`, `diversified` or `lowest-price`.
   The strategy that determines how to allocate the target Spot Instance capacity across the Spot Instance pools specified by the EC2 Fleet launch configuration.
-  	 If this option is not set/set to invalid value, Packer will use default option provided by the SDK (currently `lowest-price`).
+  If this option is not set, Packer will use default option provided by the SDK (currently `lowest-price`).
   For more information, see [Amazon EC2 User Guide] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html)

 - `spot_instance_types` ([]string) - a list of acceptable instance
   types to run your build on.
 We will request a spot instance using the max